swarajmutalik/100-Days-of-Code/String-Methods/README.md

 #### .compareTo() method

 It is a method that is used to compare two strings lexicographically i.e., each character of the string is converted into a unicode value for comparison.
 If both the strings are equal then this method returns 0 else it returns a positive or a negative value.

+#### .concat() method

+It is a method that concatenates one string to the end of another string.
+This method returns a string with the value of the string passed into the method, appended to the end of the string.

+#### .join() method

+It is a static method which concatenates the given elements with the delimiter and returns the concatenated string.

+#### .subSequence() method

+It is a method that returns a CharSequence, it starts with the char value at the specified index and ends with the char value at (end - 1).

+#### .subString() method

+It returns a new string that is a substring of this string.
+The substring begins at the specified beginIndex and extends to the character at the endIndex - 1.